 Wrap mounted shoulder straps must be braced on each side so that the webbing can not move from side to side.
-Failure to secure the sideward movement of the wrap mounted shoulder straps could cause the belts to slide off HANS®, eliminating its effectiveness.
+Failure to secure the sideward movement of the wrap mounted shoulder straps could cause the belts to slide off Head and Neck Support, eliminating its effectiveness.

-Severe injuries or death could occur.
 Never use bars of lower grade than the original.
 Lower grade bars may be too weak and may fail during an accident.
-Severe injuries or death may occur.